April 1 – May 31, 2026

 The Lyre Conservation Area west of Joyce has a wide, forested trail to the mouth of the Lyre River and the Strait of Juan de Fuca.
 Dogs are allowed on leash.

-Poets featured along the trails include Mary Oliver, Ross Gay, Tim McNulty, Jaiden Dokken, and many more.
+Poets featured along the trails include Mary Oliver, Ross Gay, Tim McNulty, Nellie Bridge, and many more.
 Those who find themselves inspired to write a poem or take a photo while on one of the Poetry Walks are encouraged to share it with NOLS on social media or by emailing discover@nols.org.
 You can also check out materials in the NOLS collection with other work by poets who are featured in Poetry Walks!

 More information about all of the trails and areas of Olympic National Park can be found by visiting the Olympic National Park website.